 You can pick choose the perfect color and spectrum with one knob and adjust the intensity with the other.
-As it is named Tuna Sun, you can understand tendency of it giving light that duplicates the sun.
+As it is named Tuna Sun, you can understand the tendency of it giving light that replicates the sun.
 Like the previous model, it too features a port to control the LED fixtures via aquarium controllers.
-Hence, lighting the plant with this aquarium could help them grown in a healthy way leaving a smile on your fish face.
+Hence, lighting the plants with this aquarium light could help them grow in a healthy way.

 - Its 2-knob feature is easy to control.

 - Offers ideal range of lighting spectrum starting from 6000k to 9000k.

 - Produces shimmer effect to lighten the water.